What size should I choose?

 How do I clean my Earasers?

 EARasers can easily be cleaned following the steps below.
-Be certain to NEVER stick or poke anything down into the tip, or opening, of your earplug.
+Be certain NEVER to stick or poke anything down into the tip, or opening, of your earplug.
 Doing so WILL result in a popped, or unsecured, filter.

 If you use wipes or wet towelettes, be sure to use only “Alcohol-Free” products on your EARasers.
 Products with alcohol will dry out the silicone over time and may compromise the integrity of your earplug.